Ludwig Ingwer Nommensen: Pearaja, Tarutung

+In 1873, Nommensen established his home, a school, and a church building in Pearaja, Tarutung, Tapanuli Residency on land that King Pontas Lumbantobing had donated (customary gift/grant) after he was baptized.
+This complex served as the foundational base for his missionary work in the Silindung Valley and eventually became the official headquarters of the Batak Christian Protestant Church (Huria Kristen Batak Protestan / HKBP).

+In 1878, he completed the first translation of the New Testament into the Batak language; he had already translated Luther’s Small Catechism into Batak.
 In the same year, he and his fellow missionaries, and the Christian Batak people themselves, were threatened by the Batak priest king Sisingamangaraja XII, who, with support from Aceh, was involved in a war against the Dutch occupants.
 In the subsequent military expedition against Singamangaraja XII, known as the First Toba War, Nommensen played a prominent role in serving the colonial army as an interpreter and cultural consultant.
 Nommensen himself laid out his involvement in the war in a report that was published in BRMG 12, 1878:361–81, in which he explained that his involvement was aimed to save lives and to avoid Dutch brutal punitive action against local villages.
 After the war, Nommensen was seen by Batak people as the one who could protect them against Dutch influence.

+Sigumpar

+HKBP DR IL Nommensen church in Sigumpar, Toba Regency, North Sumatra, the last church built by Ludwig Ingwer Nommensen before his death in 1918.
+Directly behind the HKBP Sigumpar Church lies the Tomb of Missionary Dr. I.L.
+Nommensen, where he was buried alongside several of his fellow missionaries and family members.

 In 1890, he moved north to the village of Sigumpar, Toba near Laguboti.
 The area had greater Islamic influences, but Nommensen remained successful in building an indigenous Batak church.
 He had already instituted a church order and hierarchy, overseen by a Batak ephorus.
-By the time of his death the church numbered 180,000 members, with 34 Batak pastors and 788 teacher-preachers.
-Today most Toba Batak Christians belong to the Batak Christian Protestant Church (HKBP), one of the largest Lutheran church denominations in Southeast Asia.
+By the time of his death (23 May 1918) the church numbered 180,000 members.
+There were also 34 Batak pastors and 788 teacher-preachers across 500 congregations.
+Today most Toba Batak Christians belong to the Batak Christian Protestant Church (HKBP), the largest Lutheran church denominations in Indonesia and in Southeast Asia.

+Family

+Personnel card of L.I.
+Nommensen with his spouse details (Margarethe Gutbrod and Christine Harder) from VEM Archive and Museum Foundation Wuppertal.

+Nommensen was married twice and had at least nine children.

+His first marriage with Margarethe Caroline Gutbrod was from 1866 until her death in 1887.
+From this marriage they had six children: